learn-co-students/scraping-kickstarter-v-000/README.md

 end
 ```

 That's better.
-You'll notice that I'm also converting the title into a symbol using the `to_sym` method.
+You'll notice that we're converting the title into a symbol using the `to_sym` method.
 Remember that symbols make better hash keys than strings.

 Finally, it's just a matter of grabbing each of the data points using the selectors we've already figured out, and adding them to each project's hash.
 So, our complete code will look something like this: